 EMERGENCY SHELTER – we provide emergency shelter in a comfortable, clean and safe home supplied with food, clothing and other necessary items.

 OUTREACH SUPPORT – we offer short term, supportive group, individual peer counseling, crisis intervention and victim advocacy for adults and teens that are survivors of domestic and sexual violence.
-Services are availalbe by appointment or walk-ins.
+No appointment necessary for immediate face-to-face crisis intervention and advocacy services.
+Call the 24-hours crisis hotline at 800-441-5555 for more information.

 LEGAL SUPPORT AND ADVOCACY – whether a resident or a client in our outreach program, survivors of domestic or sexual violence can access assistance in applying for a protective order, negotiating the criminal legal process or connection with community legal resources to pursue civil solutions, such as divorce, arrangements for custody, or child support.